mkumar8184/openaiintegrationwithdotnet/README.md

 2. created seperate service for open ai
 3. db example use in json file
 4. save user search history in json file
-5. return respnse in needed object
+5. return response in needed object
 6. User search result will be saved in json file/db
+7. To analyse any data based on given prompt

 ## Examples: let say we have employeedb.json file with below record